ackertyson/dock-ops/README.md

 Configure the Docker Compose command which `dock-ops` should use for current project.

-This command will set up the specified mode (see MODES section above).
+This command will configure the specified mode (see MODES section above).
-To set up for "deploy" mode, for instance, do `dock -m deploy setup`.
+To set up for *deploy* mode, for instance, do `dock -m deploy setup`.

 ### ssh